 I should know better right? 🙂

-The bus was the best, cheapest and most efficient option in Croatia I was informed.
+Buses in Croatia was the best, cheapest and most efficient option I was informed.
 Even though I no longer have motion sickness I still feel find bus rides to be nauseating.
 Idea of being cramped up in a seat for 5 hours smelling piss , sweat and also sweating bucketloads did not appeal to me.

 I have always loved trains.
 It gets you from A to B with minimum fuss.
 No stress over transfers to and from airport, Check in queues.
 You can stretch out you legs and swing your elbows.
 Plus generally in most cases, trains are faster than planes and buses.